djcooke/compendium/pages/knowledge.md

 <div class="surfacePane" markdown="1">
 Party wipes end the duty immediately with no progress saved - no experience, aetherpool, pomanders, incense or accursed hoard are retained.

-To access the Challenge Floors (31-100), your save file must have zero party KOs.
+To access the Challenge Floors (31-100 or 51-200 for PotD), your save file must have zero party KOs.
 Any wipe at any point in the file's history prevents progress beyond floor 30.
 This means a single death on floor 5 or floor 99 sends you back to the nearest checkpoint (or floor 1 for solo achievements).

 ### Additional Checkpoints (PT only)